 Proper inventory management is the key to success for any enterprise.
-Satisfying the preferences of the buyer, minimizing purchasing costs, organizing the storage and transportation of goods, and maintaining optimal stock levels are the main challenges you will face in maximising inventory management, especially for low demand products.
+Satisfying the preferences of the buyer, minimizing purchasing costs, organizing the storage and transportation of goods, and maintaining optimal stock levels are the main challenges you will face in maximizing inventory management, especially for low-demand products.

 It can be challenging to choose the correct method with which to manage a company's stock level, especially when moving from manual control to automation.
 Most often, the company chooses the same method for all its products.
 Sometimes this works, other times it doesn’t.

 Theory of constraints